RMalik777/git-commander/README.md

 ##### From Remote Repo

-If you haven't clone a repository, you can clone it by clicking the `Clone Repository` button.
-A dialog will appear and you can input the repository URL or choose from dropdown (which you can add your own) and the local directory you want to clone the repository to.
+If you haven't cloned a repository, you can clone it by clicking the `Clone` button.
+A dialog will appear, and you can input the repository URL or choose from dropdown (which you can add your own) and the local directory you want to clone the repository to.

 ##### Close Repo